mukundbhudia/covid-web/README.md

 # Covid-19 Web Dashboard

 COVID-19 Coronavirus dashboard.
-A dashboard to show global data gathered on the COVID-19 virus pandemic that causes the SARS-CoV-2 disease.
+A dashboard to show global data gathered on the COVID-19 virus pandemic.
+The SARS‑CoV‑2 virus is part of a class of viruses called Coronaviruses.
+It is SARS‑CoV‑2 that causes the COVID-19 disease.
 Data sources: Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 Production build at: https://mukundbhudia.gitlab.io/covid-web/.